QiLiu111/cognitive_tests_group_02/Maths_Ability_Test/README.md

-#This is a maths ability test with 3 sets where each set has 10 questions.
-The difficulty level increases from the first to third set.
-The total score and average time taken to answer each question will be reported at the end of the test.
+#This is a maths ability test with 3 sets, where each set has 10 questions.
+You are required to perform the calculations and enter the correct answer.
+The difficulty level increases from the first to the third set.
+Total score and average time taken to answer each question will be reported at the end of the test.